'He will be happy!' - Sarri discusses Pjanic and Arthur transfers | Goal.com

 "He will dedicate himself fully to achieving the objectives.
 I have no doubts about him.
 He has said that he will be in the best conditions.
 I'll decide if he plays more or less."

 Both Barcelona and Juventus are looking to end their respective seasons with a league title.
-While Sarri's side boast a four-point lead in Serie A, Setien's men now trail Real Madrid by two points.
+While Sarri's side boast a four-point lead in Serie A, Setien's men now trail Real Madrid by two points in La Liga.

 The clubs are also both still alive in the Champions League with the second leg of their respective Round of 16 ties expected to be played in early August.